ChrisPritchard/GrislyGrotto/tasks.md

 - [x] when a draft is published, should its date be updated?
 - [x] non-drafts cannot be made into drafts

-- [ ] new black/white colour scheme
+- [x] new black/white colour scheme
-- [ ] fixed background canvas, with max size
+- [x] fixed background canvas, with max size
+- [ ] background preserve state between loads? localstorage mebbe